 Alaska cruise tours are a wonderful way for Americans to learn more about this remote and vibrant part of our country.
-Throughout much of the state, Alaska expedition cruises will let you see both the wildlife and the wilderness.
-Cruises also allow tours to museums, archeological sites and places such as Skagway, with its Gold Rush history still fresh.
+Throughout much of the coastal regions, Alaska expedition cruises will let you see both the wildlife and the wilderness.
+Cruises also allow tours to museums, archaeological sites and places such as Skagway, with its Gold Rush history still fresh.

 The earliest human inhabitants of the region of modern-day Alaska were Asiatic groups who crossed the Bering Land Straight approximately 40,000 years ago.
-The vast majority of pre-Colombian peoples of the America's crossed on this land bridge, and those who stayed in what is now Alaska became the region's indigenous groups.
-The largest group is the Inuit, and they are accompanied by the Aluet, Northern Athabascan, Haida, Yupik, and other peoples.
-These people survived the harsh winters subsisting on their formidable fishing and hunting skills.
+The vast majority of pre-Colombian peoples of the Americas crossed on this land bridge, and those who stayed in what is now Alaska became the region's indigenous groups.
+The largest group is the Inuit, and they are accompanied by the Aleuts, Northern Athabascan, Haida, Yup'ik, and other peoples.
+These people survived the harsh winters using their fishing and hunting skills.
 The whale provided the most productive kill, with its considerable meat and blubber benefiting each member of the community.
 They also hunted (and still hunt today, in many instances) walruses, caribou, musk oxen, seals, and polar bears.
 The Inuit used dog sleds for transportation, and the husky dog breed is credited to those people.
-Inuit sea hunters are also credited with the creation of the kayak; their fur-covered boats could easily be righted by a single person, and so the Europeans copied the utilitarian design.
-A trip to Alaska may yield a glimpse of the traditional boat, or better yet, and adventure in one.
+Inuit sea hunters are also credited with the creation of the kayak; their fur-covered boats could easily be righted by a single person, and so Europeans copied the utilitarian design.
+A trip to Alaska may yield a glimpse of the traditional boat, or better yet, an adventure in one.

 The word Alaska originates from the Aleut word alaxsxaq, which means “mainland”.
 In the Aleut connotation, it literally means “the object toward which the action of the sea is directed”.